AudioStation’s mixer is the very first live mixing digital console with integrated VST technology.

 The console features 6 different types of channel:

-These are monophonic channels that can be used to mix microphones and external instruments connected to analog inputs 1-8, and/or software instruments enabled in VST inserts.
-These inserts can even hold software effects to process signals from external devices and software instruments.
+These are monophonic channels that can be used to mix microphones signals and external instruments connected to analog inputs 1-8, and/or software instruments enabled in VST inserts.
+These inserts can hold software effects as well for processing signals from external devices and software instruments.

 These are stereo channels dedicated to VST instruments - hence they don’t feature audio inputs.
 Software effects can be activated in the channels’ Inserts, to process signals from software instruments.